tudelft-iv/view-of-delft-prediction-devkit/README.md

 ### Submitting to the VoD-P leaderboard

-We will launch a challenge with a public leaderboard soon.
+We will launch a prediction challenge with a public leaderboard soon.

 In the meantime, you can evaluate your prediction model locally on the released test set.

-## Known issues
-N/A

 ## Citation
 Please use the following citation when referencing the View-of-Delft (VoD-P) dataset: